milos-aleksic/Docs/docs/DownloadPro/setting.md

 # Setting DownloadPro Element Properties

-In order to fill out DownloadPro element fields when editing application item, you can specify the following options:
+In order to fill out DownloadPro element fields when editing new or existing application item (e.g. Article, Author), you can specify the following options:

 ![Fill out](/images/fillout.png)